A by-law relating generally to the conduct of the The Lake of Bays Sailing Club Inc.

 9.13 Questions arising at a meeting of the Board of Directors and committees of the Board of

-Directors must be decided by an ordinary resolution, unless otherwise specifically provided for in
+Directors must be decided by an ordinary resolution, unless otherwise specifically provided for in these by-laws.

 9.14 A resolution proposed at a meeting of the Board of Directors or committees of Board of